US lawmakers approve $1tn infrastructure bill

 The US Congress has passed a landmark one trillion dollar (€865bn) infrastructure package, following the Senate’s earlier agreement.
 President Biden now only has to sign it into law, effectively freeing $15bn in funding for electric transportation, after he had to make concessions.

-Specifically, the trillion-dollar package includes $7.5 billion for expanding electric vehicle charging infrastructure nationwide and $7.5 billion for electric buses.
+The trillion-dollar package includes $7.5 billion for expanding electric vehicle charging infrastructure nationwide and $7.5 billion for electric buses.
 However, Biden had to make concessions.
-For example, for the national network with 500,000 EV charging stations, the compromise has been reached leaves $7.5Bn of the $15Bn Biden had initially envisioned.
+For example, for the national network with 500,000 EV charging stations, the compromise has been reached leaving $7.5Bn of the $15Bn Biden had initially envisioned.

 For the purchase of electric school and public transport buses, the bipartisan draft now also provides $7.5Bn, instead of the previously wanted $45Bn.